Deltares/ProbabilisticLibrary/readme.md

 pip install probabilistic_library-25.3.1-py3-none-any.whl --force-reinstall
 ```

+## Probabilistic Toolkit

+The routines in the Probabilistic Library are accessible through a user interface by the application [Probabilistic Toolkit](https://www.deltares.nl/en/software-and-data/products/probabilistic-toolkit-ptk).

 ## License

 This library is released under the LGPL license.
 For full text of this license, refer to the [LICENSE](LICENSE) file.